 After dinner, we were asked to give a little introduction and to tell something interesting about ourselves.
-We went in rounds and then we were a led to our cabins to get a little rest.
+We went in rounds and then we were led to our cabins to get a little rest.

 The Amihan Villas was where we were led.
-This first night, we stayed at the Standard Villa – suitable for 4-6 persons.
+This first night, we stayed at the Standard Villa – suitable for 4-6 people.
 Even though it was raining hard, you can totally see the grandeur of the place from this cabin.